jakeloggins/Clod/readme.md

 * In Crouton, select the "Connections" tab.

-* In the "Upload" section, select the device from the available devices drop down and [upload your desired sketch]()
+* In the "Upload" section, select the device from the available devices drop down and upload your desired sketch.

 * If the sketch uploaded successfully, you'll see a prompt at the bottom of the screen.